pooryorick/learnxinyminutes-docs/tcl.html.markdown

 # "namespace eval" creates a new namespace if it doesn't exist.
 A namespace
-# can contain both routines and variables:
+# can contain routines, variables, and other namespaces:
 namespace eval people {
     namespace eval person1 {
         variable name Neo